 “Cursed be he who reveals the secret of the village to the Gentiles.”
 This secret was in reference to the oil-production formula.

-It is evident that both the Nabateans and the Essenes were safeguarding parts of what had remained from the old and mostly lost knowledge.
-They knew the sacred substance that was used by the Edomites and Israelies in the past.
+It is evident that both the Nabateans and the Essenes were safeguarding parts of what had remained from the old and lost knowledge of ancient Egypt.

 There was special direction for Mose on how to make and use the oil before the tent of the meeting, and how Moses is not allowed to give it or poure it on anyone else body except himself and the high priests of Aaron.
 Exodus also make sure that Moses should not allowe any one to make any thing like it in the same proportions.
 However the recipy is written in Exodus as follow:

 “Then the Lord said to Moses, Take the following fine spices: 500 shekels of liquid myrrh, half as much (that is, 250 shekels) of fragrant cinnamon, 250 shekels of fragrant cane, 500 shekels of cassia - all according to the sanctuary shekel - and a hint of oil.
 Make these into a sacred anointing oil, a fragrant blend, the work of a perfumer.
 It will be the sacred anointing oil."

 "Then use it to anoint the Tent of Meeting, the ark of the Testimony, the table and all its articles, the lamp stand and its accessories, the altar of incense, the altar of burnt offering and all its utensils, and the basin with its stand.
 You shall consecrate them, so they will be most holy, and whatever touches them will be holy.”
 Exodus (30:22-29)